Blissblass/media_sharing_app/README.md

 ![Sound.io home screen](https://i.imgur.com/zIjgWvw.png)

-Sound.io is my second fullstack React app and also my second solution to App Academy's **Full Stack Course**.
-My goal was to create an application where **User**s (implemented through the Devise gem) can share and **Like** **Song**s.
-My main focus on this project was to create an app that uses efficient active storage queries and expresses the actions to the user through an interactive UI.
+Sound.io is a personal project with a goal was to create an application where **User**s (implemented through the Devise gem) can share and **Like** **Song**s.
+My main focus on this project was to create an app that uses efficient SQL queries and expresses the actions to the user through an interactive UI.

 # Challenges